 She has also acted for pro-bono clients, including the African Australian community of Flemington and Kensington in the seminal Federal Court racial discrimination action against Victoria Police.

 Elyse graduated from The University of Melbourne with a Bachelor of Commerce, majoring in marketing, and a Bachelor of Laws with first class honours.
 She joined the firm as a graduate trainee in March 2010 and was admitted to practice in October 2010.
 Elyse was appointed senior associate in 2014

 Elyse’s practice focuses on the following areas:

-- general commercial litigation, principally in the Supreme, Federal and appellate Courts, as well as alternative dispute resolution, including negotiation and mediation;
+- commercial litigation principally in the Supreme, Federal and appellate Courts, and alternative dispute resolution;

-- corporate governance, including board and shareholder disputes, directors’ duties, shareholders’ oppression claims, ASIC investigations and continuous disclosure obligations; and
+- corporate governance, including board and shareholder disputes, directors’ duties, shareholders’ oppression claims, and continuous disclosure obligations;

 - regulatory investigations; and